Foreign relations of China: Fiji

+In 2007, a China/Fiji Trade and Economic Commission was set up to enhance economic relations between the two countries.
 A May 2008 article in The Sydney Morning Herald stated that "China's aid to Fiji has skyrocketed since the coup in December 2006", from €650,000 to over €100,000,000.
 The author of the article commented: "Just as Australia and other Western donors are trying to squeeze [Fiji's] rebel Government, China has dramatically stepped up its aid, effectively dissipating any pressure Western donors might have been generating."
-The author suggested that China did not wish to risk antagonising Fiji and thus unwittingly push the Bainimarama government towards seeking aid from Taiwan: "China clearly finds itself boxed into a corner.
-On the one hand, Western states are asking it to help isolate the new dictatorship in Fiji.
-On the other, China faces the risk of losing a Fiji starved of funds to its renegade province, Taiwan."